am831/django-image-classifier/README.md

 # Django Medical Image Classifier
 A Django webapp that uses machine learning models to classify images of melanoma and brain MRI scans as benign vs malignant.
-The user can upload images which are stored in an aws s3 bucket.
+The user can upload images which are stored in an AWS S3 bucket.
 ![homepage](https://github.com/am831/django-image-classifier/assets/59581465/90fba4bf-143e-4ec5-96ca-bd1c9a5da5e7)

 # Image Classification with Scikit Learn